 Beverly certainly got the community she needed.
 Can you imagine how isolating psoriasis was at a time when so many thought it was contagious and didn’t empathize with the person experiencing it?
 In each other, Beverly and the others who started NPF found companionship.
 They found that empathy they so needed.
 The relief must have been immense.

 Today, people who find themselves newly diagnosed can be paired with a mentor who has been through it all in NPF’s One to One program.
-Someone seeking to manage their disease or comorbidities can tap into NPF’s official online community of over 80,000 on MyPsoriasisTeam.
+Someone seeking to manage their disease or comorbidities can tap into NPF’s official online community at Kopa on Psoriasis.
 Those who need help navigating health insurance challenges or finding a dermatologist who understands psoriasis can simply call or email the Patient Navigation Center.
 Beverly would be quite proud and perhaps a little jealous of the opportunities to connect.

 Research and Treatment